fatihege/rival-music/README.md

 1. Clone this repository: `git clone https://github.com/fatihege/rival-music.git`
 2. Navigate to the project directory: `cd rival-music/server` for server-side, `cd rival-music/client` for client-side
+3. Update NPM config: `npm config set legacy-peer-deps true`
-3. Install the required dependencies: `npm install`
+4. Install the required dependencies: `npm install`
-4. To start the development server: `npm run dev`
+5. To start the development server: `npm run dev`

 The application will be running at `localhost:3000`.